rqlite/rqlite.io/content/en/docs/Clustering/cluster-client/_index.md

      Strategies for connecting your application to an rqlite cluster.
 ---

-When running rqlite as a cluster, your application needs a strategy for connecting to the cluster's nodes.
-Since any rqlite node can accept both read and write requests, you have several options -- each with different trade-offs around simplicity, operational overhead, and resilience.
+Since any rqlite node can accept both read and write requests your application can connect to any node in your cluster.
+The key question is how to locate a node in the first place.
+You have several options -- each with different trade-offs around simplicity, operational overhead, and resilience.
 This page describes four common approaches.

 ## How rqlite handles client requests
 Before choosing a connection strategy, it's important to understand how rqlite routes requests internally. rqlite uses the [Raft consensus protocol](https://raft.github.io/), which means the cluster always has a single _Leader_ node and one or more _Follower_ nodes.
 All writes must be processed by the Leader, though read requests can be handled any node depending on the requested [consistency level](/docs/api/read-consistency/).
 By default read requests are also sent to the Leader.